demisto/demisto-sdk/README.md

 ### Lint

-Run lintings (flake8, mypy, pylint, bandit) and pytest. pylint and pytest will run within the docker image of an integration/script.
+Run lintings (flake8, mypy, pylint, bandit) and pytest. pylint and pytest will run within all the docker images of an integration/script.
 Meant to be used with integrations/scripts that use the folder (package) structure.
 Will lookup up what docker image to use and will setup the dev dependencies and file in the target folder.
 **Arguments**:
 * *-d DIR, --dir DIR*
-  Specify directory of integration/script (default: None)
+  Specify directory of integration/script.
+Also supports several direcories as a CSV (default: None)
 * *--no-pylint*
   Do NOT run pylint linter (default: False)
 * *--no-mypy*